SenthilNayagan/senthilnayagan.github.io/_posts/algorithms-and-data-structures/2022-08-26-algorithms-and-data-structures-intro.markdown

 These guidelines not only aid in defining what an algorithm is, but also in validating its correctness.

+## Big-O notation

+Big O notation uses algebraic terms to describe the *complexity of our code*.

 ## Algorithm efficiency

 A problem can be solved in more than one way.
-So, it is possible to come up with more than one solution algorithm for a given problem.
+So, it is possible to come up with more than one solution (algorithm) for a given problem.
 We must compare them to find the efficient one.

 There are two measures of efficiency when it comes to algorithms: